YunoHost-Apps/concrete5_ynh/README.md

 #### Multi-users support

-LDAP and HTTP auth are not supported?
+LDAP and HTTP auth are not supported

 #### Supported architectures